syncfusion-content/flutter-docs/Flutter/chart/tooltip.md

 {% endhighlight %}

+## Tooltip positioning

+The tooltip can be made to display in the fixed location or at the pointer location itself using the `tooltipPosition` property.
+This defaults to `auto`.

+{% highlight dart %}

+    @override
+    Widget build(BuildContext context) {
+      return Scaffold(
+        body: Center(
+          child: Container(
+            child: SfCartesianChart(
+              tooltipBehavior: TooltipBehavior(
+                enable: true,
+                tooltipPosition: TooltipPosition.pointer
+              )
+            )
+          )
+        )
+      );
+    }

+{% endhighlight %}

 ## Tooltip template

 You can customize the appearance of the tooltip with your own widget by using the [`builder`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TooltipBehavior/builder.html) property of [`tooltipBehavior`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/tooltipBehavior.html).